sp473/Fixed-Deposit-Predictor/README.md

 This is a classification problem, that predicts if a customer will subscribe to a term deposit based on his personal data, given below.

+Packages used:
+The coding portion of this project was done in python entirely, in the Jupyter notebook.
+In the initial stages of the code three python packages were mainly used which were;

+1.	pandas: package dealing with creation and manipulation of data sets using data frames.

+2. NumPy: has many advanced mathematical functions.

+3.	matplotlib.pyplot: for plotting various graphs.

+Later on, during the model building stage the following package was used.

+1.	train_test_split: A sub module from the python module sklearn.model_selection  which partitions the data set as specified by the user.

+2. LogisticRegression: A sub module from the module sklearn.linear_model used to perform Logistical Regression.

+3. DecisionTreeClassifier: A sub module from the module sklearn.tree    used to implement decision trees.

 VARIABLE - DEFINITION